 Over to you

-Do you have any tips to add for interesting things to see and do in the area?
+Do you have any tips to add for interesting things to see and do if you’re staying at La Manga Club?
 Is there anything that you’d like to know about our trip?